741 Colonel Ledyard Highway

 Truck R-17 and then filling the Rescue Turck’s mobile system at the Gales Ferry Fire

-with no cascade system on the Ledyard side of town.
+have a Cascade System on the Ledyard side of town.

 Mr. Mann continued by noting the SCBA Cascade filling station they were looking to